MostafaIn/studentsGallery_miniProject/readME.md

 ## Status
 version: 1,
 Project is: ongoing_,

- this mini project done by Sooyeon, Cherry, Husham and Mostafa;
+ This mini project done by Sooyeon, Cherry, Husham and Mostafa;

 ## Contact